kenphused-About-AI/jira-mcp-server/README.md

 # Jira MCP Server

-A secure Model Context Protocol (MCP) server for interacting with Jira Cloud over HTTPS.
+A secure Model Context Protocol (MCP) server for interacting with Jira Cloud.
+For encrypted transport, run it behind a TLS-terminating proxy.
 This server exposes Jira functionality (search, issues, comments, transitions, projects) as MCP tools, enabling integration with agent frameworks such as Langflow, Goose, and OpenWebUI.

 The project uses:
 - FastMCP (HTTP/HTTPS MCP transport)
 - aiohttp for async Jira API access
 - uv for dependency and environment management
-- TLS-only communication (no stdio)
+- HTTPS-capable transport (no stdio)

 ---

 ## Features

-- HTTPS-only MCP server
+- HTTPS-capable MCP server (pair with a TLS-terminating proxy to enforce encryption; direct TLS on the server remains optional)
 - JQL search with pagination support
 - Get issues, comments, transitions, and projects
 - Create, update, comment, and transition Jira issues